Model-based clustering of categorical data based on the Hamming distance: Hamming mixture model

 Following \citet{Argiento2022IsIT}, we assign a prior distribution on the mixing weights through the normalization of Gamma random variables.
 Namely, for each $l=1, \dots, L$, we let $\pi_l = S_l /T$, where $S_l$ are, conditionally on $L$, independent random variables with Gamma distribution with shape parameter $\gamma$ and unit rate, i.e., $S_1, \dots, S_L\mid L,\gamma\overset{iid}{\sim} \mbox{Gamma}(\gamma,1)$, and $T=\sum_{l=1}^L S_l$.
 This is equivalent to assume a symmetric $\mbox{Dirichlet}_L(\gamma, \dots, \gamma)$ prior distribution for $\bs\pi = (\pi_1, \dots, \pi_L)$, where the hyperparameter $\gamma$ regulates the prior information about the relative sizes of the mixing weights, roughly speaking - small values of $\gamma$ favor lower entropy $\pi$'s (i.e. {\it sparsity}), while large values favor higher entropy $\pi$'s \citep{rousseau2011,wall2016}.

-As a distinctive feature of the model, we assume the number of mixture components to be random.
-In particular, we choose a $1-$shifted Poisson distribution with parameter $\Lambda$ as a prior distribution for the number of components $L$.
+As a distinctive feature of the model, we assume the number of mixture components to be random with a prior distribution $q(L)$.
 To sum up, the Bayesian HMM is given by:

 As customary in mixture modeling, a level of hierarchy can be added to the HMM in Equation \eqref{eq:model} to facilitate the computation.
 To this end, we introduce a latent allocation vector $\bs{z} = (z_1\dots, z_n)$, whose element $z_i\in \{1, \dots, L\}$ denotes to which component the observation $\bs{x}_i$ is assigned; thus, $\mathbb{P}(z_i=l\mid \bs{S})=S_l/T$, where $\bs{S} = (S_1, \dots, S_L)$.
 In other words, we assume that the allocation variables $z_i$ are conditionally independently distributed given $\bs{S}$ and they come from a multinomial distribution with parameter $\bs{S}/T$, i.e., $z_i\mid \bs{S} \overset{iid}{\sim} \mbox{Multinomial}(S_1/T, \dots, S_L/T)$.
 The complete hierarchical specification of the HMM is given in Appendix \ref{app:model}.
 The model assumes that the categorical variables are conditionally independent given the latent allocations.
 This assumption is also known as the local independence assumption that basically decomposes the dependence between the variables into the mixture components, i.e., within each component, the $p$ categorical variables are independent.